Azure-Samples/media-services-v3-dotnet/README.md

 products:
   - azure
   - azure-media-services
-description: "The samples in this repo show how to encode, package, protect, analyze your videos with Azure Media Services v3 using .NET SDK.
+description: "The samples in this repo show how to encode, package, protect, analyze your videos with Azure Media Services v3 using .NET 5.0 SDK.
 You also learn how to perform live ingest in order to broadcast your events."
 ---

-# Azure Media Services v3 samples using .NET
+# Azure Media Services v3 samples using .NET 5.0

-The samples in this repo show how to encode, package, protect your videos with Azure Media Services v3 using .NET SDK.
+The samples in this repo show how to encode, package, protect your videos with Azure Media Services v3 using [.NET 5.0 SDK](https://dotnet.microsoft.com/download).
 The repo also contains samples that demonstrate how to analyze videos and perform live ingest in order to broadcast your events.

 The default authentication is done using a Service Principal.
 It is possible to switch to interactive authentication by setting the boolean 'UseInteractiveAuth' to true in the samples.